Types of LLC loans

 If your company needs money specifically to buy a piece of business equipment — whether that’s a new copier for the office or a semi truck — you might want to skip the other types of LLC loans and head straight here.

 Equipment loans are self-collateralizing, meaning the equipment you buy is collateral for the loan.
-That can make them easier to get.
+Because the loan is backed with collateral, lenders are more likely to approve you and offer you lower interest rates than other types of LLC loans.
 And because online lenders offer this kind of loan, you might be able to apply and get your loan funded quickly.

 Pros